Minotaur21/Focused_Zoom/README.md

 WHY DO YOU NEED THIS?
 --------------------------------------------------------------------------------------------------------------------------
 - It's not *needed*, you old fart.
-Yes we all know, in real life your eyes aren't binoculars and you can't zoom-in your vision like you're JC friggin Denton.
+Yes we all know, in real life your eyes aren't binoculars and you can't zoom-in your vision like a cyborg.
 But this mod isn't meant to simulate real life.
 It's meant to provide some convenience when you're exploring in the Zone.
 - Who has the patience to pull their binoculars out every time they want to take a small glance down the road?
 Or when they want to marvel at the mayhem?
 - The mod is called Focus for a reason, imagine your character tuning out all the nonsense around him and getting tunnel vision as he concentrates on what's in front of him.